obsidiansystems/ledger-app-tezos/README.md

 authorized for baking, the user will not have to approve this command again.
 If a key is not authorized for baking, signing endorsements and block headers with that key will be rejected.
 This authorization data is persisted across runs of the application.
-Only one key can be authorized for baking per Ledger at a time.
+Only one key can be authorized for baking per Ledger device at a time.

 In order to authorize a public key for baking, you can do either of the